proikla/BrawlhallaBot/README.md

 https://github.com/proikla/BrawlhallaBot/archive/refs/heads/master.zip

-And unzip it wherever you want
+Unzip it wherever you want

 Then you have to open brawlhalla, set these settings :